Simon-L/expandinghacks/README.md

 # Expand This!

-Little experiment to expand "foreign" modules from another plugin/module
+Little experiment to expand "foreign" modules from another plugin.

-As is, doesn't work.

-This links to Fundamental's plugin.so so clone and build this from your Rack folder, eg. `cd ~/.Rack2/plugins; git clone ...` (workaround for linking for now!)
+This works by integrating a header file that declares a module struct matching exactly the one used to compile another module/plugin, then at runtime when the Expand This module is put right next to one of either VCV Compare or Impromptu PhraseSeq16, press B1 to detect the module and then B2.
+For PhraseSeq16, when pressing B2 it prints the current running state and the current step the module is at.
+Well, now, what could that be used for?

+Contains code from ImpromptuModular, provided here under its original license: https://github.com/MarcBoule/ImpromptuModular See for details.
+Same for VCV Compare, code is here https://github.com/VCVRack/Fundamental
+The PhraseSeq16 header was made by editing this module's original cpp file